PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

-Theorem \ref{thm:main} states also that the decoding complexity of PhaseCode algorithms are $\mathcal{O}(K)$, which is order-optimal.
-In addition to that, its memory complexity is $\mathcal{O}(K)$, which is also order-optimal.
-In order to corroborate the claims, we measured the running time of Unicolor PhaseCode Algorithm.
-We chose the same operating point as in the above simulations: $(m, p^*(m)) = (13.28K, 3.2\times 10^{-6})$.
-Indeed, we chose to add some measurements, $M=14K$, in order to ensure a zero error probability.
-We randomly generated signals of length $n=10^{10}$ using the Unicolor Algorithm.
-We increased the sparsity $K$ up to $10^4$ to see how the average runtime scales.
-The results are plotted in Figure \ref{fig:fig3_time_complexity}; as $K$ increases, the measured decoding time linearly increases; Unicolor PhaseCode successfully decodes $K=10^4$ nonzero symbols from a signal of any length within $40$ seconds.
-The exact runtime can be much improved considering that the simulator is written in Python and not fully optimized, and that we measured the runtime on a normal laptop.\footnote{For the measurements, we used a laptop with 2GHz Intel Core i7 and 8GB memory.}.
+Theorems \ref{thm:main} and \ref{thm:2} also state that the decoding complexity of PhaseCode is $\Theta(K)$, which is order-optimal.
+In addition to that, its memory complexity is $\Theta(K)$, which is also order-optimal.
+In order to corroborate the claims, we measure the running time of the PhaseCode Algorithm.
+We choose the same operating point for regular PhaseCode as in the above simulations.
+We randomly generate signals of length $n=10^{10}$, and increase the sparsity $K$ up to $10^4$ to see how the average runtime scales.
+The results are plotted in Figure \ref{fig:fig3_time_complexity}; as $K$ increases, the measured decoding time linearly increases.
+Indeed, PhaseCode successfully recovers $K=10^4$ non-zero components in less then $40$ seconds.
+The exact runtime can be further improved considering that the simulator is written in Python and is not fully optimized, and that the simulation is done on a normal laptop.\footnote{For the measurements, we used a laptop with 2GHz Intel Core i7 and 8GB memory.}